-- 1. The consent holder shall at all times adopt the best practicable option [as defined in Section 2 of the Resource Management Act 1991] to prevent or minimise any actual or likely adverse effect on the environment associated with the discharge of contaminants into the environment arising from the emissions to air from the site. - 2.
-The consent holder shall minimise the emissions and impacts of air contaminants discharged from the site by the selection of the most appropriate process equipment, process control equipment, emission control equipment, methods of control, supervision and operation, and the proper and effective operation, supervision, control and maintenance of all equipment and processes. - 3.
+- 1. The consent holder shall at all times adopt the best practicable option [as defined in section 2 of the Resource Management Act 1991] to prevent or minimise any actual or likely adverse effect on the environment associated with the discharge of contaminants into the environment arising from the emissions to air from the flare. - 2.
+The consent holder shall minimise the emissions and impacts of air contaminants discharged from the flare by the selection of the most appropriate process equipment, process control equipment, emission control equipment, methods of control, supervision and operation, and the proper and effective operation, supervision, control and maintenance of all equipment and processes. - 3.
 The consent holder shall make available to the Chief Executive upon request an analysis of a typical gas and/or condensate and/or crude oil stream from the Pohokura field, covering sulphur compound content and the content of carbon compounds of structure C6 or higher number of compounds - 4.
-The consent holder shall provide to the Taranaki Regional Council during May of each year, for the duration of this consent, a report: - a) detailing gas combustion at the production station; - b) detailing any measures that have been undertaken by the consent holder to improve the energy efficiency of the production station; - c) detailing any measures to reduce smoke emissions; - d) detailing any measures to reduce flaring, - e) addressing any other issue relevant to the minimisation or mitigation of emissions from the production station; and - f) detailing any complaints received and any measures undertaken to address complaints. - 5.
-All equipment used to avoid, remedy or mitigate any effect on the environment from the discharge of emissions into the air shall be maintained in good condition and shall be operated within design parameters at all times that the plant is in operation.
+The consent holder shall provide to the Taranaki Regional Council during August of each year, for the duration of this consent, a report: - a) detailing gas combustion at the production station flare; - b) detailing any measures that have been undertaken by the consent holder to improve the energy efficiency of the production station; - c) detailing any measures to reduce smoke emissions; - d) detailing any measures to reduce flaring, - e) addressing any other issue relevant to the minimisation or mitigation of emissions from the production station flare; and - f) detailing any complaints received and any measures undertaken to address complaints.